A Complete Guide to Chrome Tab Groups in 2026

 What are tab groups?

-Tab groups let you visually organize your tabs into named, color-coded clusters right in the tab bar.
-Instead of a flat row of 30 identical tabs, you get collapsible groups like "Work," "Research," and "Shopping" — each with its own color.
+In practice, that turns a flat row of 30 identical tabs into a handful of collapsible groups like "Work," "Research," and "Shopping" — each with its own color.

 How to create a tab group